 The unfinished symphony of Kobe Bryant

 Kobe has an impossible-to-quench thirst for success, and one thing is for certain: no matter how the Lakers do this season, no one in their right mind would proclaim that the Mamba is anywhere close to being done.
 At this point, it looks like he has several more elite years left in him.
 Where would I rank Kobe in my pantheon of greatest ever players?
-It?s a tricky because, unlike many others in the pantheon, he?s still putting in work and still rising.
-When it?s all said and done, how will be judge Kobe?
+It’s a tricky because, unlike many others in th

 As NBA fans for well over a decade, my older brother and I naturally have endless debates about the league, like all fans and friends do.
 But with the big bro, the discussions are slightly stranger.
 We argue less about the best players of moment or the favourite to win the title this season; we spend more time constantly reconstructing the bigger picture: Who are the Greatest of All Time?
 Which players – throughout NBA history – would make the most unstoppable offensive lineup?
 Who is your All Time ‘intimidating knucklehead’ starting five?
 And so on and so forth.

 But how do you quantify and compare talents across different generations on the same platform?
 What measuring-stick do you use?
 Do you rank players by the number of championships they’ve won?
 Do you rank them by their MVP, Finals MVP, DPOY, All Star appearances and other individual accolades that they collected?
 Do you only focus on their stats?
 Do you worry about intangible things like what the player brought to the team’s chemistry, toughness, or that thing we sports writers like to call ‘heart’?
 How about theoretically matching up players against each other – in their peak years – to see who would do better?
 Do you take their loyalty to a franchise into account?